manuelstofer/repo/Readme.md

 ### put

 Will update / insert an object.
-If the object has an `_id` attribute its treated as update.
+If the object has an `_id` attribute it's treated as update.
-Otherwise its an insert.
+Otherwise it's an insert.
 The update notification works the same way as described for the get method.

 ```Javascript
 var obj = {